 This webpage lists foods that inhibit aromatase and/or enhance the treatment effects of aromatase inhibitors.
 It also lists foods, supplements and other exposures that should be limited since they can increase aromatase or otherwise interfere with aromatase inhibitor treatment.

 The food lists, which are updated continually as new research becomes available, have been developed based solely on the results of academic studies.
-Clicking on any of the foods will take you to its webpage, which contains specific information concerning that food's relationship to breast cancer (including its overall ranking, for example, highly recommended or recommended in moderation), as well as links to supporting studies.
+Clicking on any of the foods will take you to its webpage, which contains specific information concerning that food's relationship to breast cancer, including its overall recommendation, as well as links to supporting studies.

 For a list of foods that naturally inhibit aromatase, see Foods that act as aromatase inhibitors.
 Note that not all foods that inhibit aromatase are safe to consume during aromatase inhibitor treatment.